Qu'Appelle Indian Residential School: Students and alumni

-Photos of some students, teachers, the school and their activities may be in copies of the Indian Record and Indian Missionary Record at the Engracia De Jesus Matias Archives and Special Collections at Algoma University, through the Centre de Patrimoine, in Sister Marcoux's history, and Library and Archives Canada's Residential Schools: Photographic Collections - Saskatchewan..
+Photos of some students, teachers, the school and their activities may be in copies of the Indian Record and Indian Missionary Record at the Engracia De Jesus Matias Archives and Special Collections at Algoma University, through the Centre de Patrimoine, in Sister Marcoux's history, the Library and Archives Canada's Residential Schools: Photographic Collections - Saskatchewan, and at the University of Saskatchewan's University Archives and Special Collections' where four restricted access photo albums currently reside.

 Four Saskatchewan students of the Lebret Indian school have won the Tom Longboat Award, an award that honours outstanding First Nations athletes and sportsmen in each province.
 National male and female winners are selected from the provincial winners.